siddhu1716/Student_tracking_system/README.md

 to run it in your local computer clone the project and install the requirements.txt file make sure you create a virtual environment in your computer and run the project

+you can give any of your images in the image_attendance folder the model will automatically train your face and detect it

 issues :